omrina/youtubePlaylistToMp3/README.md

 - pathlib >= 12.0.0
 - moviepy >= 1.0.3

-Also, your playlist must be _public or unlisted_.
+Also, your playlist on youtube must be _public or unlisted_.

 # Usage:
 - the `playlist_url` variable is used to store your playlist's url.